← Back

 Example Routes

-// Retrieve a list of all videos.
+// Retrieve all videos.

 GET /videos